Bicycle Accident Attorneys

 - Be visible.
 Wear brightly colored clothing and use lights or reflectors to be seen easily.

 - Stay in designated bike areas when possible.
 If possible, chose a route with a bike lane to keep yourself safe.

 - Teach your kids to be safe on a bike too.

 Tips to Avoid Bicycle Accidents After Dark

 Many choose to bike after dark to get in more time for exercise.
 This is especially true during late Fall and Winter months when it gets dark early.
 Parke Gordon Law Firm would like to remind drivers to be extra cautious of bike riders.
 After dark, drivers have a limited line of vision.
-Sometimes the only form of light for drivers are the car’s headlights.
-Also, depth and peripheral vision is worsened because of poor or limited light.
+Sometimes the only form of light for drivers is the car’s headlights.
+Also, depth and peripheral vision are worsened because of poor or limited light.
 If you are going to ride a bicycle after dark, here are some things to remember to avoid bicycle accidents after dark.